FRC-2928/FRC-Programmer-Training/docs/Romi/Control/romiSystemId.md

     private final PIDController m_rightController =
         new PIDController(1.2, 0.0, 0.0);

 We now have all of the components needed to create our cascaded loops.
 You may notice that there are multiple of ways to fine tune the control of our robot.
 There are several parameters that we can adjust to dial things in.
 To constuct the cascaded loops we'll need a new method that will accept a velocity and calculate a voltage value required for each motor.
-It'll first calculate the feedforward power, which is our best estimate of how much voltage we need to obtain the required velocity.
-The PID controllers then look at the actual velocity and adjusts accordingly.
-These two values are added together to send the voltage to each wheel.
+It'll first calculate the feedforward power, which is our best estimate of how much voltage we need to obtain the required speed.
+The PID controllers then look at the actual wheel speeds and adjusts accordingly.
+These two voltage values are added together and sent to each wheel.
 Log all of the calculated values to the SmartDashboard for debugging.

     /**
     * Drives a straight line at the requested velocity by applying feedforward